Glossary of Terms

 A mechanized cutting process that removes material from steel construction that has been formed with a specific shape or cross section and certain standards of chemical composition and mechanical properties.

 A mechanized process similar to pipe cutting that removes material from steel tube to create a desired profile.
 Typical profiles include straight cuts and miters.

-A metal cutting saw with a water-filled trough that pumps water over the material as it's being cut, preventing the material and the tool from overheating and helping to clear chips from the cutting area.
+A wet cutoff saw is a type of metal cutting chop saw with a water-filled trough that pumps water over the material as it's being cut.
+This prevents the material and the tool from overheating.
+A wet cutoff saw also helps clear chips from the cutting area.

 Wire rope cutting

 The process of cutting wire rope with a hydraulic wire rope cutter.
 The key to cutting wire

 rope successfully lies in "seizing" the wire rope properly before making the cut.
 Seizing is

 the process of wrapping a smaller wire around a wire rope multiple times to bind the

 strands in place.
 Seizing must be equally placed on both sides of the point where the cut will be made, must have a sufficient number of coils and must be properly spaced and